LICENSE#: CCC1335003 | CGC1539879

 Confirm manufacturer certifications.
 Improper installation can void warranties.

-Ask who pulls permits and who schedules inspections.
+Ask who pulls permits and who schedules inspections in accordance with local building permit requirements.
 Clarify compliance with local building codes and manufacturer installation standards.
 Hesitation or expired certificates signal roofing contract red flags.

 Price matters.
 Protection matters more.